heydenb/black-friday/README.md

 - Do you know if your digital channels can handle the load on this top day?
 - Are you sure about that the experience of your customers is still optimal during these high traffic spikes?
-- What are the consequence of performance degradation?
+- What are the consequences of performance degradation?
 - Where are you looking at on your monitor screens?
 Backend metrics, transactions?
 What are they telling about the end-to-end user experience?

 In order to gain real insights into the user experience of your visitors and potential customers, you thoroughly need Digital Experience Monitoring which tracks all end-to-end flows.